 The government had limited programs to aid persons with disabilities, but NGOs and the National Committee for the Reintegration of Persons with Disabilities conducted awareness campaigns and implemented integration programs.

 The government continued to arrange for candidates with vision disabilities to take the public administration recruitment exams by providing the tests in braille.
 Additionally, authorities opened specific counters at enrollment sites to allow persons with disabilities to register more easily for public service admission tests.
 According to the Ministry of Education, children with disabilities attended school at lower rates than others, although the government provided for limited special education programs in Ouagadougou.

 HIV and AIDS Social Stigma

 Societal discrimination against persons with HIV or AIDS continued to be a problem and prohibited some individuals from receiving medical services due to fear of harassment.
 Families sometimes shunned persons who tested positive and sometimes evicted HIV-positive wives from their homes, although families did not evict their HIV-positive husbands.
 Some property owners refused to rent lodgings to persons with HIV or AIDS.
 The government distributed free antiretroviral medication to some HIV-positive persons who qualified according to national guidelines.

 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

-Societal discrimination against LGBTI persons was a problem, and it was exacerbated by religious and traditional beliefs.
-Medical facilities often refused to provide care to members of the transgender community, and LGBTI individuals were occasionally victims of verbal and physical abuse, according to LGBTI support groups.
-There were no reports the government responded to societal violence and discrimination against LGBTI persons.
+Societal discrimination against LGBTQI+ persons was a problem, and it was exacerbated by religious and traditional beliefs.
+Medical facilities often refused to provide care to members of the transgender community, and LGBTQI+ individuals were occasionally victims of verbal and physical abuse, according to LGBTQI+ organizations.
+There were no reports the government responded to societal violence and discrimination against LGBTQI+ persons.

 Section 7.
 Worker Rights